execution-flows/flow-compose/README.md

 # ___Flow Compose___ - configurable function composition.

-___Flow Compose___ provides functionality for one function to access and call other functions defined in the flow configuration.
+___Flow Compose___ allows one function to access and call other functions through an alias name instead of referencing them directly.

 ## Key Features

 * __Easy:__ Designed to be intuitive and easy to follow the code.
-* __FAST Execution:__ Most of the execution is performed during Python module load time, not runtime.
+* __Fast execution:__ Most of the execution is performed during Python module load time, not runtime.
-* __Quick to learn:__ Start by writing a normal Python function and follow the example below to expand it into a flow and flowfunctions_.
+* __Quick to learn:__ Start by writing a normal Python function and follow the example below to expand it into a flow with flow functions.
-* __Fast to code:__ You write Python the same way as you would, with added high functions reusability.
+* __Fast to code:__ You write Python the same way as you would.
+But with a high level of code reusability.
-* __Python friendly:__ Uses Python best practices and rules.
+* __Python friendly:__ Uses Python's best practices and rules.

 ## Installation